Pre-Departure

 After obtaining a valid U.S. visa, please apply for campus housing immediately.

 All single, full-time, undergraduate students under the age of 21 having fewer than 60 hours, or less than four academic semesters are required to live in university residence hall facilities.
-For housing, please see http://housing.eku.edu for the necessary forms.
+For housing, please see EKU Housing for the necessary forms.
 Note that you need an EKU student account in order to log in.
 You will receive an EKU student ID number in your acceptance letter.
 You can use this number to log in to EKU Direct, where you will apply for housing online.
 You will need to work with housing to make a pre-payment of $200.
-Any further question regarding campus housing, please contact housing@eku.edu.
+Any further question regarding campus housing, please contact Housing @ EKU.

 Mandatory Health Insurance